ctphoenix/Python-Course-Material/chapter3.md

 A cipher is a secret code for a language.
 In this case study, we will explore a cipher that is reported by contemporary Greek historians to have been used by Julius Caesar to send secret messages to generals during times of war.

 The Caesar cipher shifts each letter of this message to another letter in the alphabet, which is a fixed number of letters away from the original.
-If our key were 1, we would shift `h` to the next letter `i`, `i` to the next letter `j`, and so on.
+If our encryption key were 1, we would shift `h` to the next letter `i`, `i` to the next letter `j`, and so on.
 If we reach the end of the alphabet, which for us is the space character, we simply loop back to `a`.
 To decode the message, we make a similar shift, except we move the same number of steps backwards in the alphabet.

 *** =instructions
--  Create a dictionary `letters` that maps each number from 0 to 26 to each character in `alphabet`.
+-  Create a dictionary `letters` with keys consisting of the numbers from 0 to 26, and values consisting of the lowercase letters of the English alphabet, including the space `' '` at the end.

 *** =hint
 - `dict` and `enumerate` could come in handy!